Kishan Swaroop Chaudhari

-Kishan Swaroop Chaudhari was a former Justice of Rajasthan High Court of India, serving the court between 2008 and 2010.
+Kishan Swaroop Chaudhari was a former Justice of Rajasthan High Court of India, serving from 2008 to 2010.

 Coming from a family of lawyers, both Chaudhari's father and grandfather were also advocates in the Indian legal system.
 Chaudhari studied at Kishangarh and Ajmer.
-He was awarded Gold Medal for first standing in law.
+He was awarded a gold medal for first standing in Law.
 He served the subordinate courts for a period of 37 years before being elevated as a High Court Judge on 15 April 2008.
 He retired from High Court on 29 June 2010.

 Publications

 Chaudhari has published widely and his publications include: